 SNOMED International, the Thai Health Information Standards Development Centre (THIS), and Health Systems Research Institute (HSRI) are pleased to announce that Thailand has joined the SNOMED CT Community as SNOMED International’s 42nd Member.

-Thailand is the eleventh country in the Asia Pacific Region, following Australia, Brunei, Hong Kong – China, India, Kazakhstan, Malaysia, Republic of Armenia, Republic of Korea and Singapore to join SNOMED International, further extending SNOMED CT use, implementation experience and collaboration opportunities for the region.
+Thailand is the tenth country in the Asia Pacific Region, following Australia, Brunei, Hong Kong – China, India, Kazakhstan, Malaysia, Republic of Korea and Singapore to join SNOMED International, further extending SNOMED CT use, implementation experience and collaboration opportunities for the region.
 Effective January 2022, all users in Thailand can register to request a free license for use of SNOMED CT from the country’s National Release Center.

 “Although, in the three past decades, many digital health/HIS programs and projects have been initiated and implemented in Thailand, Thailand health information systems are still fragmented and not be able to effectively support the country health care, public health, and health systems.
 One of the urgent needs of the Thai health systems is the development of national health information architecture and health data standards.
 They are essential to integrate and interoperate the current fragmented health information systems”, says Dr. Boonchai Kijsanayotin, a HSRI’s senior research manager and a member of the WHO digital health technical advisory group from Thailand.